alphagov/inside-government-admin-guide/creating-documents/document-types.md

 #### Authored article

 An authored article is a republication of a piece written for publication elsewhere (usually a newspaper) by a minister.
-It does not include letters to newspapers.
+It does not include letters to newspapers, these come under news as 'government responses'.
 When creating an authored article:

 * tag to the correct 'speaker' (ie a writer), a specific minister or director (their photo will appear automatically in the left margin)
-* include the URL of the original article in the box (coming soon!) driver
+* include the URL of the original article in the box (coming soon!)

 [Instructions on how to create a document.](creating-a-new-doc.html)